Smi0001/POCs-UI/README.md

 # POC
-Proof of concepts, implementations in code
+Proof of concepts, implementations in code, UI features